 I went to Bali a year ago with my dear friend Makensy.
 She brought an awesome Fujifilm instant camera on the trip and after two weeks exploring the island, we had a ton of memorable photos documenting our travels.
-Photos that I wanted to have available to view and were just kind of sitting around among my things, and I wanted to make sure I didn’t loose any of them.
+Following our trip, I had a ton of great photos hidden away in a box to keep them safe, rather than keeping them in a box, I wanted to create a photo album for better display.

 What I Did